Getting Started

 }Create a new file and copy this code:

-} from '@solana/kit';
+import { createClient, generateKeyPairSigner, lamports } from '@solana/kit';

-import { litesvm, payer } from '@solana/kit-plugins';
+import { litesvm } from '@solana/kit-plugin-litesvm';

-import { getTransferSolInstruction } from '@solana-program/system';
+import { systemProgram } from '@solana-program/system';

-const client = createEmptyClient()
+const client = createClient()

 .use(litesvm())

-// Fund the payer
+// Airdrop SOL to the payer

 client.svm.airdrop(client.payer.address, lamports(2_000_000_000n));

-// Build the transfer instruction
+// Build and send the transfer

 source: client.payer,

-destination: recipientAddress,
+destination: recipient.address,

 amount: lamports(1_000_000_000n), // 1 SOL